-- The RCC is required to begin working the week of August 19th, 2013, and continue through the end of the academic year.
-RCCs are also required to attend an orientation from 10AM-12PM on Saturday, April 27th, 2013, and are highly encouraged to attend the Spring Picnic following the orientation session.
+- The RCC is required to begin working the week of August 18th, 2014, and continue through the end of the academic year.
+RCCs are also required to attend an orientation from 10AM-12PM on Saturday, April 26th, 2014, and are highly encouraged to attend the Spring Picnic following the orientation session.
 Summer work is also available.

 - The RCC is paid a wage of $14.00 per hour.
 The position's classification title is Assistant II.
 The RCC must be a currently enrolled UC Berkeley student with a minimum GPA of 2.0 (2.3 or higher preferred).
 Students with less than a 2.3 may be required to limit their work hours.

-- The first week of instruction, RCCs may work between 15-19 hours per week staffing the Helpdesk and going on rounds.
-Thereafter, RCCs will work between 5 - 15 hours per week, putting in a minimum of five appointment hours, office hours at the Academic Services Center of their unit, and at least one Helpdesk phone shift in the Residential Computing main office.
+- The first week of instruction, RCCs may work between 15 - 25 hours per week staffing the Helpdesk and going on rounds.
+Thereafter, RCCs will work between 5 - 15 hours per week, putting in a minimum of five appointment hours, office hours at the Academic Center of their unit, and at least one Helpdesk phone shift in the Residential Computing main office.
 A work schedule will be determined in consultation with the US and the other members of the team.

 - The RCC must attend mandatory weekly staff meetings with the US and the other RCCs of that unit, held on Wednesdays from 6:30PM - 7:30PM at the Residential Computing main office.
 The RCC is also expected to attend regular staff meetings with other staff, including RCCs, the Technical Services Manager, and senior staff.

 - RCCs may be asked to return to work up to one week before classes begin in the Spring semester.